History of Rwanda: Inter-relationship with events in Burundi

-Civil war and genocide
+Civil war and Rwandan Genocide

 Many exiled refugee Rwandan Tutsis in Uganda had joined the rebel forces of Yoweri Kaguta Museveni in the Ugandan Bush War and had then become part of the Ugandan military upon the rebel victory in 1986.
 Among these were Fred Rwigyema and Paul Kagame, who rose to prominence in the Rwandan Patriotic Front (RPF), a Rwandan rebel group largely consisting of Tutsi veterans of the Ugandan war.
 On October 1, 1990, the RPF invaded Rwanda from their base in neighboring Uganda.
 The rebel force, composed primarily of ethnic Tutsis, blamed the government for failing to democratize and resolve the problems of some 500,000 Tutsi refugees living in diaspora around the world.

 The Tutsi diaspora miscalculated the reaction of its invasion of Rwanda.
 Though the Tutsi objective seemed to be to pressure the Rwandan government into making concessions, the invasion was seen as an attempt to bring the Tutsi ethnic group back into power.
 The effect was to increase ethnic tensions to a level higher than they had ever been.
 Nevertheless, after 3 years of fighting and multiple prior "cease-fires," the government and the RPF signed a "final" cease-fire agreement in August 1993, known as the Arusha Accords, in order to form a power sharing government, a plan which immediately ran into problems.

 The situation worsened when the first elected Burundian president, Melchior Ndadaye, a Hutu, was assassinated by the Burundian Tutsi-dominated army in October 1993.
 In Burundi, a fierce civil war then erupted between Tutsi and Hutu following the army's massacre.
 This conflict spilled over the border into Rwanda and destabilized the fragile Rwandan accords.
 Tutsi-Hutu tensions rapidly intensified.
 Although the UN sent a peacekeeping force named the United Nations Assistance Mission for Rwanda (UNAMIR), it was underfunded, under-staffed, and largely ineffective in the face of a two country civil-war.
 The UN denied Lieutenant-General Roméo Dallaire's request for additional troops and changes to the rules of engagement to prevent the coming genocide.